MarcelFrank/StockPyrate/README.md

 ![StockPyrate.py](https://github.com/MarcelFrank/StockPyrate/blob/main/demo/screenshot-from-example-xlsx-02.png)

 ## About
-StockPyrate is a python script to gather stock information about prices, dividends, volumes, market caps and corporate statistics at Yahoo Finance with a focus on components of DOW JONES, NASDAQ 100, DAX, MDAX, SDAX and IBEX.
+StockPyrate is a python script to gather stock information about prices, dividends, volumes, market caps and corporate statistics at Yahoo Finance with a focus on components of DOW JONES, NASDAQ 100, DAX 30, MDAX, SDAX, IBEX 35, CAC 40 and FTSE 100.
 As a user you enter a list of stocks or indices to be crawled, parsed, analyzed and exported.
 The script returns xls files for each stock and/or index components with metrics and visualization for e. g. current dividend yields or delta percentages of highs and lows in predefined time periods.
 It also provides a function to concatenate all parsed stocks into a single xlsx file to get a bird's-eye-view on all stocks at one place.
 Purpose is to enhance data, automate the time-consuming work of screening stock information and hereby make investment decisions easier and faster for individual investors.

 ## Important (cookie required)
 - The script relies on the slow, old-fashioned approach of web scraping instead of rapid API calls.